 Store the indicated ANonce, perform the group's scalar-op (see 12.4.4.1 (General)) with the originator’s ephemeral public key and its own ephemeral private key to produce an ephemeral Diffie-Hellman shared secret, DHss, if the second Authentication frame is not discarded.

 Derive the PTK with the identified PMKSA and DHss as defined in 12.7.1.3 (Pairwise key hierarchy) if a PMKSA is identified.
 Irretrievably delete the shared secret, DHss, upon completion of PTK generation.
+Compute the MIC as specified in equation XXX and verify it to be the same as the MIC provided in the MIC element.
+If validation fails, the originator shall discard the frame. (#2175)

 If a PMKSA is not identified through PMKSA caching, before sending the Authentication frame carrying EAP Success, a responder shall:

 Derive the PTK with DHss as defined in 12.7.1.3 (Pairwise key hierarchy).